 Green Animals Topiary Garden

-The oldest and most northern topiary garden in the nation, this small country estate in Portsmouth, R.I., dates back to the 1870s, when it was purchased by Thomas E. Brayton, treasurer of the Union Cotton Manufacturing Company in Fall River, Mass.
+The oldest and most northern topiary garden in the nation, this small country estate in Portsmouth, RI dates back to the 1870s, when it was purchased by Thomas E. Brayton, treasurer of the Union Cotton Manufacturing Company in Fall River, MA.
 Under the supervision of gardener Joseph Carreiro and his son-in-law George Mendonca, it has more than 80 plants trimmed and clipped to resemble shapes like animals, birds, and geometric figures.
-Roam around the garden to see cute plants shaped like bears, giraffes and more, plus vegetable and herb gardens and, of course, the Victorian house that was home to Brayton’s daughter, Alice, until her death in 1972.
+Roam around the garden to see cute plants shaped like bears, giraffes and more.
+Plus vegetable and herb gardens and, of course, the Victorian house that was home to Brayton’s daughter, Alice, until her death in 1972.
 Green Animals is open seasonally, so call ahead to make sure they’re open.
 It’s located in Portsmouth, about a half-hour ride from downtown Newport.

 Public transportation to the Newport Mansions is available through the Rhode Island Public Transportation Authority (a cute trolley, No. 67 on the Yellow Line).
 Plus, the Breakers, Marble House, the Elms and Rosecliff are all partially wheelchair accessible.
 And with astonishing views inside and out, there is certainly no shortage of reasons to make the Newport Mansions the location of your next weekend getaway.